 By 1886, however, Geronimo was tired.
 After leading 39 Apaches across the Southwest, running as much as 80 miles per day to stay ahead of 5,000 white soldiers, Geronimo surrendered to General Nelson A. Miles on September 4.

 Miles, in his memoirs, described Geronimo as “one of the brightest, most resolute, determined-looking men I have ever encountered.”

 After his trial, Geronimo was put to work as a prisoner of war, doing heavy labor for the South Pacific Railroad.
-This was in violation of the treaty he signed with the U.S. when he surrendered.
+This was in violation of the agreement he made with the U.S. when he surrendered.